qutublab/aiMATCH/Geospatial_Analysis_Workshop/README.md

-### Materials for this workshop were adapted from [this repository](https://github.com/polijaimesb/2024_OpioidPrescriptionIndiana) by Paula Andrea Jaimes Buitron.
+### Materials for this workshop were adapted from [this repository](https://github.com/polijaimesb/2024_OpioidPrescriptionIndiana) by Paula Andrea Jaimes-Buitron.

 ### Publication